The south are also partaking in their first round of cross-division games. Here’s what we’re looking forward to this coming weekend!

 London Rebels vs Northants Titans Blue

 The Rebels come into this game-day in much better form after picking up 2 wins during game-week 2.
 The Titans Blue on the other hand suffered their first loss of the year against the Cardiff Hurricanes.
 Not that there’s any shame in that, but it puts the Titans in a slightly precarious position, because this is where things get interesting.
+Either way, both teams are quite balanced in terms of their ability to win the game.
+A very deserved match that fans should not miss without wagering on the sportsbook in the new jersey.

 The Titans suddenly have the Phantoms breathing down their necks.
 The Phantoms have a nasty habit of playing up to their opposition, and could pick up a sneaky win against an SEC side.
 To keep distance between them, the Titans Blue might want to think about throwing everything at the Rebels in an effort to upset the balance.
 The Rebels have been conceding a lot of points this year.
 Sure, Calvin Tarlton looks as excellent as ever at QB, but he’s had to be great to keep his side hanging around the championship chase.
 The Titans Blue are certainly capable, they’ve got talented players throughout their roster, and they could catch the Rebels cold.
 If we were betting men, we’d have the Rebels in a walkover, but it isn’t without the realms of possibility for the Titans Blue to pull out a win out of nowhere.